Domo929/tcc_report_create/README.md

 ## Installation
 Navigate to the [Python Downloads Page](https://www.python.org/downloads/)

 Install the latest `3.7.x` version.
-Make sure that `install pip` is selected in custom install, or use the default install.
+Make sure `Add Python to PATH` is selected.
 Leave the default install location alone, Python has issues if you install it in other locations you don't own.

 Open up the commandline (`cmd`) and run `python --version`.
 It should return `3.7.x`